Skip Navigation

 4.3 Electricity market

 The electricity market in Alberta can be divided into three distinct areas: generation; transmission and distribution; and load (including the retail market).
-Generally speaking, generation is completely deregulated, with the exception of facility permitting requirements; transmission and distribution are almost fully regulated, with the exception of government-mandated critical transmission infrastructure; and load is generally deregulated, with the notable exception of the retail market regulated rate option (RRO) (see Section XVI.4.3.3, “Load”).
+Generally speaking, generation is completely deregulated, with the exception of facility permitting requirements; transmission and distribution are almost fully regulated, with the exception of government-mandated critical transmission infrastructure; and load is generally deregulated, with the notable exception of the retail market regulated rate of last resort option (RoLR) (see Section XVI.4.3.3, Load).

 4.3.1 Generation